SixArm/sixarm_unix_shell_scripts/README.md

  * `sixarm-setup-server`: Fresh unix install for a typical sixarm server.

 ## Ruby

 ### Ruby administration

- * `rvm-uninstall-danger`: Uninstall RVM (Ruby Version Manager).
-THIS IS DANGEROUS.
  * `ruby-remove`: This script will remove all ruby-related files that we know about.
 DANGEROUS!
  * `ruby-versioner`: Set the Ruby environment to be a particular version of Ruby.
- * `sysfixer`: SysFixer looks at your gems and advises you if any need fixing.

 ### Ruby gem